rkooyenga/rkooyenga.github.io/_posts/2025-06-12-gop-immigration-fails.md

 To me, when it comes to freedom I know the answer already, but trying to actually quantify with verifiable metrics which culture is superior, these numbers certainly tell a story I’m inclined to believe: 300,000 laws in America vs. 2,600 laws in Mexico, per Google.
 Maybe the actual freedom-loving, conservative, family-oriented, no anal sex month people should be invited as opposed to handcuffed.
 Just a thought.

 You get where I'm going, I think.
 But regardless, your grandchildren are probably half Mexican no matter what you do or think about it.
+If you need it spelled out fine, you can deport millions if you want but they will eventually be back.
+And while they could have been on your side and that was an easy sale they, many will register as Dems and vote against you in revenge now or at least for rightfully feeling unwelcome in your country or party.
+Which means you will be outnumbered in the popular by a significant number virtually guaranteed.
+But hey maybe I'm wrong.